crustio/Crust-Grants-Program/applications/box.md

 box serves the following purposes to complement the current ecosystem with a familiar decentralized alternative for the widely popular client-server model:

 1- to provide APIs that front-end can communicate with it regardless of platform without running a full ipfs node.
 This makes app development do-able by front-end developers without needing to understand back-end and/or worrying about running ipfs on the target device.

-2- user has a copy of the files locally as well as keeping them on pinning services (we leave this choice to user as we want to enable them run it at zero cost if they choose to)
+2- user has a copy of the files locally as well as keeping them on pinning services (we leave this choice to user as we want to enable them to run it at zero cost if they choose to)

 3- It provides a pre-setup ipfs node for user so that non-tech-savvy users can still benefit from the ipfs

-  * An indication of how your project relates to / integrates into Crust: We will use crust as a pinning service to allow extra level of resiliance for those who want to have their files pinned out of their box.
-Crust guarantees high availability of pinned data across IPFS network and this is exactly the advantage that we hope to utilize in this proposal.
+  * An indication of how your project relates to / integrates into Crust: We will use crust as a pinning service to allow extra level of resilience for those who want to have their files pinned out of their box.
+Crust guarantees high availability of pinned data across IPFS network, and this is exactly the advantage that we hope to utilize in this proposal.
 When sharing between users there is no way other than having them pinned on a service like crust, however while the photo or data is not shared with anyone and user is within the local network(e.g. at home) we leave this choice to user if they want it pinned or not as we want to enable them run it at zero cost if they choose to, and we leave it to user if they want to disconnect a box from network for any privacy reasons.

   * An indication of why your team is interested in creating this project:

   It was two years ago when cryptocurrencies and blockchain were the news page highlight, yet again.
-Everyone was excited about the potential of blockchain for decentralizing traditional central banks, however, the news didn’t have many headlines about the work that was being done to decentralize the whole web.
+Everyone was excited about the potential of blockchain for decentralizing traditional central banks, however, the news did not have many headlines about the work that was being done to decentralize the whole web.

 At that time my friend, an AI geek, and I, a full-stack developer, discussed this and started to search on the internet.
-We came across several promising projects aimed to decentralize the web and finally, after analysing many of them, IPFS and IPLD, both open-source, caught our eyes.
+We came across several promising projects aimed to decentralize the web and finally, after analyzing many of them, IPFS and IPLD, both open source, caught our eyes.

 They seemed promising to us, since they had a mature structure and a big community of open-source developers contributing to them.